Land agents and auctioneers

 An agent's fees can be based on commission, on a set fee or a combination of both.
 It is recommended that you don't select which agent to use based solely on their commission rate - eg some agents may charge a low commission rate but will charge more for advertising.
 For residential property, the agent's estimated selling price will be written into the sales agency agreement.
 This can only be expressed as a single dollar figure, price ranges cannot be used.

 What an auctioneer does

 When engaging an auctioneer you will be asked to set a reserve price in writing.
-This is the lowest amount you would accept for the property.
+This is the lowest amount you would accept.
 They will also ask whether you will want to place any vendor bids.
 These bids must be less than your reserve price.
-Up to three vendor bids can be placed during an auction of residential property.
+Up to three vendor bids can be placed during an auction of a residential property.

 An auctioneer will usually:

 - register bidders for the auction, including sighting their ID